 Nothing gives us more joy when camping than cooking a delicious breakfast right outside our tent, or boiling water for a hot drink after a long day of adventuring.
-If that sounds like your idea of heaven too, you'll need the best camping stove for your particular needs to do it right.
+If that sounds like your idea of heaven too, you'll need the best camping stove for your needs to do it right.

 We've even used our camping stove when spending the day at the beach, using it to boil hot water for a cuppa.
 Whether you're looking to knock up a family meal on the campsite, or melt snow on a mountainside to get water to drink, a camping stove is an essential bit of outdoors gear to keep you fed and warm.